mmsteelee/CS4278_Project/README.md

 ## Frontend Development

-cd into the vandy_run_club_client directory and run
+cd into the client directory and run
 ```
 npm start
 ```